stone-technologies/ERP/README.md

 # ERP
-Repository for "Emissions Robust Portfolio" paper
+Repository for "Emissions Robust Portfolios" paper by Khizar Qureshi and Oliver Gao